-Both ser and estar can be translated as ‘to be’, but they are not interchangeable, so it’s very important to know the difference between them.
+Both ser and estar can be translated as ‘to be’.

-Ser is used for unchanging (or unlikely to change), state or conditions, as well as inherent qualities: (location, nationality, profession, features, demeanor, etc.).
+Ser is used for unchanging (or unlikely to change), state or conditions, as well as inherent qualities: (location, nationality, profession, features, demeanour, etc.).

 Meu nome é Fernando.
 My name is Fernando.